ASSERT-KTH/sorald/docs/HANDLED_RULES.md

 +         return factory;
 +     }
 ```

+The precise attributes set in `createTYPEFACTORY` depends on the particular
+factory used.
+For example, with `TransformerFactory`, `ACCESS_EXTERNAL_SCHEMA`
+is replaced with `ACCESS_EXTERNAL_STYLESHEET`.

 This is just a small part of rule 2755, and we are working on adding support
 for other cases.
 The repair currently cannot handle builders and factories in